 Economy: Be a national leader in the preservation and enhancement of our economy.

 Business Climate

-" Increase the value of Virginia's agricultural and forestry products in the international marketplace through marketing services provided to producers and processors.
+" Facilitate the export of Virginia's agricultural and forestry products in the international marketplace through marketing services provided to agribusinesses.

 Provide services and administer marketing offices to expand international marketing of Virginia's agricultural and forestry products.